emqx/emqx-docs/en_US/rule/rule-engine.md

 ![image-20190604103907875](../assets/image-20190604103907875.png)

-## Examples of typical application scenarios for rule engine
+## Examples of typical applications for the rule engine

-- Action listening: In the development of intelligent door lock for smart home, the function of the door lock will be abnormal because of offline resulting by the network or power failure, man-made damage and other reasons.
+- Action listening: In the development of an intelligent door lock for a smart home, the function of the door lock will be abnormal when it is offline due to network or power failure, man-made damage and other reasons.
 Through using rule engine configuration to monitor offline events, it can push the fault information to the application service and realize the ability of first time fault detection in the access layer.
-- Data filtering: Truck fleet management of vehicle network.
+- Data filtering: Truck fleet management of a vehicle network.
 Vehicle sensors collect and report a large amount of operational data.
 The application platform only focuses on data with a vehicle speed greater than 40 km/h.
-In this scenario, the rule engine can be used to conditionally filter messages to the service, and data that satisfies the condition can be written to the business message queue .
+In this scenario, the rule engine can be used to conditionally filter messages to the service, and data that satisfies the condition can be written to the business message queue.
-- Message routing: In the intelligent billing application, the terminal device distinguishes the service type by different topics.
-The message of billing service can be connected to the billing message queue by configuring the rule engine, and the non-billing information can be connected to other message queues to realize the routing configuration of business messages.
+- Message routing: In an intelligent billing application, the terminal device distinguishes the service type by different topics.
+The messages of the billing service can be connected to the billing message queue by configuring the rule engine, and the non-billing information can be connected to other message queues to realize the routing configuration of business messages.
-- Message encoding and decoding: In the application scenarios such as public protocol/proprietary TCP protocol access and industrial control, the encoding and decoding of binary/special format message body can be done through the local processing function of the rule engine (which can be customized and developed on EMQX).
-Relevant messages can also be routed through the rule engine to external computing resources such as function computing for processing (processing logic can be developed by users), and the messages can be converted into JSON format that is easy for business processing, which simplifies the difficulty of project integration and improves the ability of rapid development and delivery of applications.
+- Message encoding and decoding: In application scenarios with public protocol/proprietary TCP protocol access and industrial control, the encoding and decoding of a binary/special format message body can be done through the local processing function of the rule engine (which can be customized and developed on EMQX).
+Relevant messages can also be routed through the rule engine to external computing resources such as function computing for processing (processing logic can be developed by users), and the messages can be converted into JSON format that is easy for business processing, which simplifies the difficulty of project integration and improves the ability to do rapid development and delivery of applications.

 ## Migration Guide

 In version 4.0, the SQL syntax of the rule engine is easier to use.
-In version 3.
-X, the event name needs to be specified after the **FROM** clause.
-After 4.0 version, we introduce the concept of **event topic** .
+In version 3.X, the event name needs to be specified after the **FROM** clause.
+After 4.0 version, we introduce the concept of **event topic**.
 By default, the **message publish** event no longer needs to be specified.

 ```sql
 ## 3.x